seriousme/openapi-schema-validator/README.md

         $ref: 'http://www.example.com/subspec#/components/requestBodies/Pet'
 ```

-And the reference is in `sub-spec.yaml`:
+And the reference is in `sub-spec.yaml`, containing:
 ```yaml
 components:
   requestBodies: